yongarber/Java-Project-3-Spring-2019/readme.md

 ![User Layout](user_layout.png)

 ## Step 5 1/2 - Commit and Push to Github
 Remember, this is not like submitting a project to Blackboard all at the end.
-Commit / Push early and often to establish a rhythm with your partner(s).
+Commit / Push early and often.
 Do not wait until the last minute!
 While you are working on each step below, you should be backing up your work incrementally - save early, save often.

 ## Step 6 - Create a pane to review tweets.
 Create a pane that lists all the tweets for *a single* user according to the layout in the image below.
 At the top of this pane, provide a radio button to show only: a) tweets; b) replies; c) tweets and replies.